alexander-ding/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

   to having multiple versions of the API (v1alphaX, v1betaX, v1).
 In addition, if we want to add a new feature we'd need to create a new API version e.g. v2alpha1 ([see this PR as an example of adding methods to the Volume API Group](https://github.com/kubernetes-csi/csi-proxy/pull/186)).

-In 1.22 SIG Windows introduced [HostProcess containers](https://kubernetes.io/blog/2021/08/16/windows-hostprocess-containers/) as an alternative way to run containers, HostProcess containers run directly in the host and have a behavior similar to that of a regular process.
+In 1.22, SIG Windows introduced [HostProcess containers](https://kubernetes.io/blog/2021/08/16/windows-hostprocess-containers/) as an alternative way to run containers.
+HostProcess containers run directly in the host and behave like to a regular process.

-Using HostProcess containers in CSI Drivers enables CSI Drivers to perform the privileged storage operations directly, most of the drawbacks in the client/server model are no longer present in the new model.
+Using HostProcess containers in CSI Drivers enables CSI Drivers to perform the privileged storage operations directly.
+Most of the drawbacks in the client/server model are no longer present in the new model.

 ### Goals